cdwfs/advent2021/README.md

   - `Selection -> Switch to Ctrl+Click for Multi-Cursor` enables `Alt`+click for column select, and `Ctrl`+click for multi-cursor
 - Tests use `try expect(expr)` to fail the test if `expr` is false. `assert(expr)` doesn't seem to have the same effect.
 - The std::vector of Zig is [std.ArrayList](https://ziglang.org/documentation/master/std/#std;ArrayList).
   - Use `defer list.deinit()` to deallocate the list when it goes out of scope.
-(Docs don't mention `deinit()` method?
-Is it some sort of allocator magic?
 - `std.mem.tokenize(data, "\r\n")` to get a `TokenIterator` to iterate over lines in text data. `while(iter.next()) |str| {}` to process things from the iterator until it's empty.
 - `std.fmt.parseInt()` to convert a string to an integer.
   - append `catch unreachable` to an error union to say "this can never fail, just give me the value".